MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Monitoring-Long-Running-SQL-Queries-Event-Log.md

 ms.topic: article
 ms.prod: "dynamics-nav-2018"
 ---
-# Monitoring Long Running SQL Queries to the Event Log
+# Monitoring Long Running SQL Queries using the Event Log

 <!-- This topic needs to be updated for the BC autumn release. -->